How to Best Schedule

 Employee Scheduling Is a Strategic Process

 Complex.
 Fast moving.
 Highly skilled workers.
 This is a modern shift-based workplace.
 In these environments, making the employee schedule is critical because it ensures the right resources are in the right place at the right time.
 It impacts labor costs, productivity, and even legal compliance.
 Scheduling also serves as a key connection point to employees.
-The quality with which schedules are planned, published, and communicated impacts worker satisfaction, absenteeism, and turnover.
+The quality with which employee schedules are planned, published, and communicated impacts worker satisfaction, absenteeism, and turnover.

 -Bersin by Deloitte Click to Tweet